rsonthal/ProjectAndForget/README.md

 2) Signed Graphs --- This contains the signed graphs

-3) CA-GrQc.lgz, CA-HepTh.lgz, CA-HepPh.lgz, Dmat-Slashdot.jld2, Dmat-Epionions.jld2 ---- these contain some of the inputs in formats that we can directly use.
+3) CA-GrQc.lgz, CA-HepTh.lgz, CA-HepPh.lgz ---- these contain some of the inputs in formats that we can directly use. (the bigger inputs can be found at the link in the paper)

 4) ITML Data -- This folder contains all the data files for ITML experiments.

-Outputs: Due to the size of the output files, we only have some of the outputs from when we ran the metric nearness problem.